idaholab/TMAP8/doc/content/verification_and_validation/ver-1ia.md

 C_B = K_s \sqrt{P_{B_2}},
 \end{equation}

 where $K_s$ is Sieverts’ solubility.
-Because we are considering isotopic variants, Ks will be the same for each homonuclear species.
+Because we are considering isotopic variants, $K_s$ will be the same for each homonuclear species.
 Under equilibrium conditions, we also expect

 \begin{equation}
 \label{eq:equation_p_a2}